jkriege2/JKQtPlotter/examples/simpletest_imageplot_opencv/README.md

-# Example (JKQTPLotter): Simple math image plot, showin a 1-channel OpenCV cv::Mat {#JKQTPLotterImagePlotOpenCV}
+# Example (JKQTPlotter): Simple math image plot, showin a 1-channel OpenCV cv::Mat {#JKQTPlotterImagePlotOpenCV}
-This project (see `./examples/simpletest_imageplot_opencv/`) simply creates a JKQTPLotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
+This project (see `./examples/simpletest_imageplot_opencv/`) simply creates a JKQTPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
 The image is generated as an OpenCV cv::Mat image and then copied into a single column of the internal datasdtore (JKQTPMathImage could be directly used without the internal datastore).
 To copy the data a special OpenCV Interface function `JKQTPCopyCvMatToColumn()` is used, that copies the data from a cv::Mat directly into a column.

 The function `JKQTPCopyCvMatToColumn()` is available from the (non-default) header-only extension from `jkqtplotter/jkqtpopencvinterface.h`.
-This header provides facilities to interface JKQTPLotter with OPenCV.
+This header provides facilities to interface JKQTPlotter with OPenCV.

 The source code of the main application is (see [`jkqtplotter_simpletest_imageplot_opencv.cpp`](../simpletest_imageplot_opencv/jkqtplotter_simpletest_imageplot_opencv.cpp):
 ```.cpp